anhkhoa706/python-for-dl-homework/README.md

 ---

-## 🔖 License
+## 📜 License
-All content in this repository is provided under the [MIT License](LICENSE).
-Feel free to learn from and build upon this work!
+All content in this repository is licensed under the [MIT License](LICENSE).
+You are welcome to explore, learn from, and build upon this work.